h2o/h2o/deps/mruby/doc/guides/mrbgems.md

 conf.gem :mgem => 'yaml' # 'mruby-' prefix could be omitted
 ```

-For specifying the commit hash to checkout use `:checksum_hash` option:
+For specifying commit hash to checkout use `:checksum_hash` option:

 ```ruby
 conf.gem mgem: 'mruby-redis', checksum_hash: '3446d19fc4a3f9697b5ddbf2a904f301c42f2f4e'
 ```

-If there are missing dependencies, mrbgem dependencies solver will reference
+If there is missing dependencies, mrbgem dependencies solver will reference
-mrbgem from the core or mgem-list.
+mrbgem from core or mgem-list.

-To pull all gems from remote GIT repository on build, call `rake -p`,
+To pull all gems from remote GIT repository on build, call ```rake -p```,
-or `rake --pull-gems`.
+or ```rake --pull-gems```.

 NOTE: `:bitbucket` option supports only git.
 Hg is unsupported in this version.